unt-libraries/untl-metadata-documentation/docs/primary-sources-definition.rst

 a single document may be a primary source on some matter and a secondary source on others."

---Helen J. Poulton, *The historian's handbook* (Norman, OK: University of Oklahoma Press, 1972), p.175-76.
+-- Helen J. Poulton, *The historian's handbook* (Norman, OK: University of Oklahoma Press, 1972), p.175-76.

 "A primary source is distinguished from a secondary by the fact that the former gives the words of the witnesses or first recorders of an event -- for example, the diaries of Count Ciano written under Mussolini's regime.
-The researcher, using a number of such primary sources, produces a secondary source ."
+The researcher, using a number of such primary sources, produces a secondary source."

---Jacques Barzun, *The modern researcher* .
+-- Jacques Barzun, *The modern researcher*.
 Fifth edition (Boston:
 Houghton Mifflin, 1992), p.114 note.

 "Primary sources are manuscripts, first-person diaries, oral histories,